rikp777/Portfolio/content/projects/internship/energy-essentials/microservices.md

 ## Team members

-The team consists of different departments that can provide export support in multiple areas.
-If I would need support in, for example, the front-end, I could take care of this department.
-Also when I want technical information about things I can go to an expert within the company for this.
-All employees have graduated from both HBO or University level in their specialization, and some have expanded their focus in several directions.
+The team consists of different departments that can provide expert support in multiple areas.
+If I would need support in, for example, the front-end, I could take my problems to this department.
+Also when I want technical information about a certain topic I can go to an expert within the company for this.
+All employees have graduated from both HBO or University in their specialization, and some have expanded their focus in several directions.
 Also, there is attentive observation of what I as a trainee am doing and they help where necessary.

-## Communicatie

 ## Guidance/Support

 Within Energy Essentials Yorick Smeets is going to be my supervisor for this internship.
 He finished three studies* that are ICT related which makes him a compatible supervisor.
 He meets the criterion given by the Fontys ICT exam board.
 He will be guiding me in person for a minimun of two hours a week but he will be on location as well for a minimun of 4 days a week if in any case I run into some issues, than he is there to help me out.
 Yorick will also be the contact person for Fontys, his information can be found at the beginning of the document.

 *TU/e - Electrical Engineering, TU/e - Industrial Engineering & Fontys University of Applied Sciences - ICT & Business

-# Activiteiten en planning
-## Indeling en aanpak van het project
-## Fases
-### Opstartfase
-### Verzamelen van vereisten / analysefase
-### Ontwerpfase
-### Implementatiefase
-### Testfase
-### Afrond fase
-## Algemeen tijdschema

-# Configuratie Beheer

-# Risico's / beperkingen en uitwijkactiviteiten

 # Personal Development Goals